 How to show your love for a friend grieving for their mom on Mother’s Day

 The signs that Mother’s Day is approaching are everywhere: our inboxes fill with gift suggestions for mom, radio ads offer deals on flowers or tout the best Mother’s Day brunch in town.
-For many people, Mother’s Day encourages us to thank the women who raised us and loved us from the moment our eyes first met.
+For many people, Mother’s Day encourages us to thank the women who raised us and loved us.
 For those who have lost their mom, Mother’s Day can be a painful reminder that she’s gone.
 Here are ways to help them acknowledge and navigate the day.

 When a child is missing their mom on Mother’s Day

 Whether the loss happened a few months or a few years ago, a grieving child can often feel left out—at birthday parties and soccer matches, school plays and back to school night, and especially on a day like Mother’s Day.
 They may feel angry that they don’t have a mom to celebrate, or feel isolated—especially if their friends don’t know what to say or do.
 They may want to avoid the subject altogether.
 Children can cope with devastating losses, often beautifully, but losing a parent has a ripple effect that will continue throughout their lives—and it’s especially poignant during events that their mom should be there for.

 Children need support from family members and trusted adults as they learn to navigate life without a mom.
 Here are some tips for helping grieving children, especially on an emotional day like Mother’s Day.